Aritrik-Guha/Docment-Scanner-using-openCV-and-python/README.md

 2. Detect contours and extract the cotours having 4 edges.
 3. Perform 4 point transform on the original document, using the extracted contour shape metrics.

+## Please make sure that the transform.py file is in a folder named transform.

 # Check your work output by printing these lines after my indicated step-over sign